 Free trade critics contend the negative environmental effects caused by trade outweigh the economic gains, or at the very least, they say, trade should come with stricter regulations.
 The argument is that trade increases the production and consumption of goods, resulting in more resource exploitation, air pollution and environmental degradation.
-Further, trade will cause an environmental race to the bottom and create "pollution havens" as industries will locate to the countries with the weakest environmental standards.48 While trade can increase pollution as companies manufacture more goods, the relationship between trade and the environmental benefits generated by trade, such as greater wealth for environmental protection and the voluntary exchange of cleaner technologies.
+Further, trade will cause an environmental race to the bottom and create "pollution havens" as industries will locate to the countries with the weakest environmental standards.48 While trade can increase pollution as companies manufacture more goods, the relationship between trade and the environment is more complex than that.
+Moreover, opponents of free trade for environmental reasons often overlook the environmental benefits generated by trade, such as greater wealth for environmental protection and the voluntary exchange of cleaner technologies.